-The Human Ethics office coordinates and manages a wide range of services for staff and student researchers undertaking research involving people as research participants.
+The Human Ethics office coordinates services for staff and students undertaking research involving people.

 UWA is committed to the highest standards of ethical practice in research involving or affecting people.

 The ethical conduct of research involving humans is governed by a number of guidelines and by legislation.
 In particular, the National Statement on Ethical Conduct in Human Research embodies the key values, principles and guidelines for the design and conduct of human research.

 The University, and its staff and student researchers, must comply with the principles and guidelines contained in the National Statement when designing and conducting human research.

 In addition to ethics guidelines contained within the National Statement, information and guidance relating to research governance issues is provided in the Australian Code for the Responsible Conduct of Research.